whizzml/examples/automl/readme.md

 That will create all necessary libraries and scripts for you.

+If you can't execute `make` in your system, you can install simply with this command (from the examples/automl directory):

+     bigmler whizzml --package-dir=./

 ### Using the web UI

 - Install the `automl` library, using [this url](./automl-library).